 We’ve all had that one coworker who was always causing problems, not doing their fair share of work, or constantly stirring up drama.
-It can feel like the key to success at work isn’t necessarily working hard or being dedicated, but learning how to deal with these difficult people without losing your cool.
+It can feel like the key to success at work isn’t necessarily working hard or being dedicated, but dealing with a difficult coworker without losing your cool.

 It’s likely that you have, or had, at least one coworker who would constantly send you job postings for positions they think would be a better fit – like a pet wash franchise operator (maybe that was just me).
 Maybe you also have the ghostly deadline-missing coworker who no one is even sure actually works there.
 Unfortunately, we all have to deal with trying individuals in our work lives at some point.